bioinformatics-ca/MIC_2021/Module6_Metatranscriptomics_Tutorial_Parkinson_lab.md

 MetaPro will automatically run the following:
+- Index the vector contamination database.
 &ensp;&ensp;&ensp;&ensp;bwa index -a bwtsw UniVec_Core
 &ensp;&ensp;&ensp;&ensp;samtools faidx UniVec_Core
 &ensp;&ensp;&ensp;&ensp;makeblastdb -in UniVec_Core -dbtype nucl
+- Use BWA to filter out reads aligning to the vector contamination database.
 &ensp;&ensp;&ensp;&ensp;bwa mem -t 4 UniVec_Core mouse1_unique.fastq > mouse1_univec_bwa.sam
 &ensp;&ensp;&ensp;&ensp;samtools view -bS mouse1_univec_bwa.sam > mouse1_univec_bwa.bam
 &ensp;&ensp;&ensp;&ensp;samtools fastq -n -F 4 -0 mouse1_univec_bwa_contaminats.fastq mouse1_univec_bwa.bam
 &ensp;&ensp;&ensp;&ensp;samtools fastq -n -f 4 -0 mouse1_univec_bwa.fastq mouse1_univec_bwa.bam
+- Use BLAT to filter out any remaining reads that align to the vector contamination database.
+Sicne BLAT only accepts fasta files, VSEARCH is used to first convert the reads from fastq to fasta.
 &ensp;&ensp;&ensp;&ensp;vsearch --fastq_filter mouse1_univec_bwa.fastq --fastaout mouse1_univec_bwa.fasta
 &ensp;&ensp;&ensp;&ensp;blat -noHead -minIdentity=90 -minScore=65  UniVec_Core mouse1_univec_bwa.fasta -fine -q=rna -t=dna -out=blast8 mouse1_univec.blatout
+- Lastly, a python script is used to filter the reads that BLAT does not confidently align to any vector sequences.
 &ensp;&ensp;&ensp;&ensp;python3 /pipeline/Scripts/read_BLAT_Filter_v3.py single high mouse1_univec_bwa.fastq mouse1_univec.blatout mouse1_univec_blat.fastq mouse1_univec_blat_contaminats.fastq

 **Notes**:

-The commands to the following tasks:
+The commands do the following tasks:
     -   `bwa index, samtools faidx, and makeblastdb`: Index the UniVec core database for BWA and BLAT
     -   `bwa mem`: Generates alignments of reads to the vector contaminant database
     -   `samtools view`: Converts the .sam output of bwa into .bam for the following steps
     -   `samtools fastq`: Generates fastq outputs for all reads that mapped to the vector contaminant database (`-F 4`) and all reads that did not map to the vector contaminant database (`-f 4`)

-<br/><br/>
-> ***Question 4: Can you find how many reads BWA mapped to the vector database?***

-<br/><br/>Now we want to perform additional alignments for the reads with BLAT to filter out any remaining reads that align to our vector contamination database.
-However, BLAT only accepts fasta files so we have to convert our reads from fastq to fasta.
-This can be done using VSEARCH.

-_Example command._ MetaPro automatically runs this
-vsearch --fastq_filter mouse1_univec_bwa.fastq --fastaout mouse1_univec_bwa.fasta

-**Notes**:

--   The VSEARCH command used, `--fastq_filter`, is the same as the command used to filter low quality reads in Step 1.
-However, here we give no filter criteria so all input reads are passed to the output fasta file.

-Next, we use BLAT to perform additional alignments of the reads against our vector contamination database.
-_Example command._ MetaPro automatically runs this.
-/pipeline_tools/PBLAT/pblat -noHead -minIdentity=90 -minScore=65 /media/cbwdata/workspace/metapro_tutorial/mouse1_run/vector_read_filter/data/0_vector_removal/vector_contaminants_seq.fasta /media/cbwdata/workspace/metapro_tutorial/mouse1_run/vector_read_filter/data/0_vector_removal/singletons_no_vectors.fasta -fine -q=rna -t=dna -out=blast8 -threads=80 /media/cbwdata/workspace/metapro_tutorial/mouse1_run/vector_read_filter/data/0_vector_removal/singletons_no_vectors.blatout

-**Notes:**

--   The command line parameters are:
+-   The command line parameters for BLAT are:
     -   `-noHead`: Suppresses .psl header (so it's just a tab-separated file).
     -   `-minIdentity`: Sets minimum sequence identity is 90%.
     -   `-minScore`: Sets minimum score is 65.
 This is the matches minus the mismatches minus some sort of gap penalty.